Michel Sardou: The early stages (1965–1970)

 Sardou began working as a waiter in his father's cabaret in Montmartre.
 He eventually met Michel Fugain and auditioned for Eddie Barclay.
 In 1965, Sardou began his recording career with "Le madras", co-written with Michel Fugain and Patrice Laffont.

-In 1967, his career really picked up, thanks to censorship: while France left NATO's integrated military command and the Vietnam War was causing anti-American sentiment in France, Sardou released "Les Ricains" (The Yanks), a song which stated the debt of gratitude towards the US for the liberation of France.
+In 1967, Sardou's career really picked up, thanks to censorship: while France left NATO's integrated military command and the Vietnam War was causing anti-American sentiment in France, Sardou released "Les Ricains" (The Yanks), a song which stated the debt of gratitude towards the US for the liberation of France.
 Charles de Gaulle did not like the song and he advised against its broadcast on state radio and television.
 This gave the singer a new notoriety, and the song let him lay the foundations for his future artistic style.
 However, from 1967 to 1970, he still found it difficult to have big hits.

-In view of the mitigated success of his singles, in 1969, Eddie Barclay decided to terminate his contract, estimating that Sardou was not cut out to be a singer.
+In view of the mitigated success of Sardou's singles, in 1969, Eddie Barclay decided to terminate his contract, estimating that Sardou was not cut out to be a singer.
 So, he founded the record label Tréma (which stands for Talar Revaux Éditions Musicales Associées), which would produce his records, with his friends Jacques Revaux (who will become his most loyal composer) and Régis Talar, a French record producer.

 Success and controversies (1970–1980)

-He really met true success in 1970, when he released his first studio album, J'habite en France.
-Three songs extracted from this work became hits : "J'habite en France" ("I live in France"), "Et mourir de plaisir" ("To die of pleasure") but mainly "Les bals populaires" ("Popular Dances"), which reached the top of the French chart.
+Sardou really met true success in 1970, when he released his first studio album, J'habite en France.
+Three songs extracted from this work became hits : "J'habite en France" ("I Live in France"), "Et mourir de plaisir" ("To die of pleasure") but mainly "Les bals populaires" ("Popular Dances"), which reached the top of the French chart.

 From this album, the hits would be uninterrupted throughout the 1970s.
 The songs "Le rire du sergent" ("The Sergeant's Laugh") (1971), "Le surveillant général" ("The Superintendent") (1972) found favour with the public.
 But his success was sealed in 1973 with the album La maladie d'amour.
-Its title track "La maladie d'amour" ("The Disease of Love"), "Les vieux mariés" (which translates as "The old married couple", but adapted in English under the title "It's not too late to start again") and "Les villes de solitude" ("The Cities of loneliness") would eventually become great successes.
+Its title track "La maladie d'amour" ("The Lovelorne"), "Les vieux mariés" ("The old married couple", but adapted in English under the title "It's not too late to start again") and "Les villes de solitude" ("Cities of Solitude") would eventually become great successes.
 However, this last song triggered a controversy as Sardou takes the role of a man who, tired of his monotonous daily routine, drunkenly expresses his brutal fantasies (of robbing a bank and raping women), but never acts on them.
 The feminist organisation MLF objected.